cuvner/bj_test_game/README.md

 For quick experiments you can play a single round between two named players by using the helper function `blackjack.play_single_game`.
-Pass each player's name and strategy instance, and the function will return the final hand totals for the players and the dealer.
+Pass each player's name and strategy instance, and the function will return the final hand totals for the players and the bank (dealer).

 ```python
 from blackjack import play_single_game